Automattic/jetpack/extensions/README.md

 - Once you've successfully beta tested your new extension, you can open new PR to make your extension live!
 - Simply move the extension's slug out of the beta array and into the production array in `extensions/index.json`.

+### Experimental Extensions

+We also offer an "experimental" state for extensions.
+Those extensions will be made available to anyone:
+- Running the Gutenberg plugin, or;
+- Running the FSE plugin, or;
+- having the `JETPACK_EXPERIMENTAL_BLOCKS` constant defined in `wp-config.php`.

 ### Testing

 Run `yarn test-extensions [--watch]` to run tests written in [Jest](https://jestjs.io/en/).